Our vision:

-We recognise that the people who work for us are our greatest asset and when they feel supported and happy in work, this positivity reaches those very people we are here for – our customers.
-We are committed to creating a more diverse and inclusive organisation and ensuring that we harness the potential of all our staff fully, whilst also attracting the best talent.
+We recognise that the people who work for us are our greatest asset and when they feel supported and happy at work this positivity reaches those very people we are here for - our customers.

 At SWR, our employee networks give people the opportunity to meet and network with other employees in a confidential space and share their own lived experiences and challenges, with each network supported by an executive sponsor.